There may be times when you want to sign over a check to someone else, rather than cash it or deposit it into your own bank account.

-To sign a check over to someone else, however, you have to follow a few simple steps to make sure that the check can be processed by the person you’re giving it to.
+To sign a check over to someone else isn’t hard, but you do need to follow the right protocol.
+In a few simple steps, the check can be ready for processing by the person you’re giving it to.

-Here’s a quick guide to how to endorse checks to someone else, plus some safeguards to consider before accepting a check that has been signed over to you.
+Here’s a quick guide on how to sign over checks to someone else, plus some points to consider before accepting a check that has been endorsed to you.

 5 Steps to Signing Over a Check

-Generally, when someone writes you a check, you’re the only person who can cash it or deposit it into your bank account.
+Generally, when someone writes you a check, you (the payee) are the only person who can cash it or deposit it into your bank account.

 Before you begin the process of signing over a check, it’s a good idea to take a look at the date it was written by the payer, especially if the check has been lying around for a while.

-Generally, both corporate and personal checks are good for six months.
+How long are checks good for?
+Generally, checks are good for six months.
 After that, the bank may refuse to accept it.

 If the bank does accept a check older than six months, the check could potentially bounce if the issuer no longer has the funds in their account.